venusboysatish/Mopub-unity-IOS7-instructions/Instructions.md

 E)	In Build Settings, under Linking section, expand the Other Linker Flags drop down, and append "-ObjC" to the existing strings for Debug and Release

-F)	Incase of Linker errors, add this to the "Library Search Paths" under "Search Paths" section /Volumes/Projects/Satish/MegaDriver/IOSBuild/MegaDriver_02/Classes/MoPubSDK/AdNetworkSupport/Millennial/SDK /Volumes/Projects/Satish/MegaDriver/IOSBuild/MegaDriver_02/Libraries
+F)	Incase of Linker errors, add this to the existing strings in the "Library Search Paths" under "Search Paths" section
+	<Your XCode Project Location>/Libraries

-G)	Ior IOS7, OS status bar comes on top of your game, fix - under
+G)	Ior IOS7, OS status bar comes on top of your game, fix -
+	under
 	@implementation UnityViewController
 	of iPhone_View.mm in Classes folder, add the following
 	- (BOOL)prefersStatusBarHidden
 	{
     		return YES;
 	}

 H) 	fix for this error:
 	Terminating app due to uncaught exception 'NSInvalidArgumentException', reason: '-[__NSCFDictionary setObject:forKey:]: attempt to insert nil value (key: WebKitLocalStorageDatabasePathPreferenceKey)'

-go to MPHTMLBannerCustomEvent.m and at "self.bannerAgent = …" line, add a breakpoint, set Condition as NSInvalidArgumentException, then Enable, "Automatically continue after evaluating", and then(optional) set Action to "Log Message" and put "NSInvalidArgumentException averted" in the text box.
+	In Classes/MoPubSDK/Internal/HTML to MPHTMLBannerCustomEvent.m and at "self.bannerAgent = …" line, add a breakpoint, set Condition as NSInvalidArgumentException, then Enable, "Automatically continue after evaluating", and then(optional) set Action to "Log Message" and put "NSInvalidArgumentException averted" in the text box.

+I) 	On IOS 5.1 devices, the game might crash on first launch. the subsequent crashes will work fine.
+	The below fix will only avoid the Game from crashing.
+The ads(both banner and interstitial) will not show in the first launch of the game.

+	search for "Looking for custom event class named" and surround (self.bannerCustomEvent, and self.interstitialCustomEvent) the banner calling blocks with try-catch block
+		@try
+        {
+            self.adBannerView = [[MPInstanceProvider sharedProvider] buildGADBannerViewWithFrame:CGRectZero];
+            self.adBannerView.delegate = self;
+        }
+        @catch (NSException *exception)
+        {
+            NSLog(@"Got exception %@", exception);
+        }